-This topic describes the properties you should configure for a locator that you are sharing to your portal using the Share Locator pane.
-These properties are set during the sharing configuration process on the Configuring tab of the Sharing pane, just before you share.
+You can configure properties for locators that you share to your portal using the Share Locator pane.
+You do this during the sharing configuration process on the Configuring tab of the Sharing pane before you share.

-Expand the Capabilities section to choose the capabilities to enable for your portal locator.
-Capabilities specify the allowed operations for your geocode service including Geocode, Reverse Geocode, and Suggest.
+Expand the Capabilities section and choose the capabilities to enable for your portal locator.
+Capabilities specify the allowed operations for your geocode service.
+The options are as follows:

-Expand the Parameters section to set the basic parameters for your locator shared to your portal.
-These include the following:
+Expand the Parameters section and set the basic parameters for your locator shared to your portal.
+The parameters are as follow:

-Expand the Pooling section to specify the minimum and maximum number of instances of the portal locator that can run on the server at any one time.
-Because of the way the server shares these instances among clients, it may be that the number of clients you can support is greater than your number of running instances.
+Expand the Pooling section and specify the minimum and maximum number of instances of the portal locator that can run per server machine (or per pod if you are connected to ArcGIS Enterprise on Kubernetes) at any one time.
+Because of the way the server shares these instances among clients, it is possible that the number of clients the server can support is greater than the number of running instances.
+You must increase the number of instances if the service experiences high traffic or if you plan to parallelize your batch geocoding jobs.

-The Pooling section allows you to specify how the portal locator will accommodate users.
+The Pooling properties allow you to specify how the portal locator will accommodate users.

-Expand the Processes section to specify how the portal locator will run as a process on the server.
+Expand the Processes section and specify how the portal locator will run as a process on the server.